Moctader/Drift_detection_and_Trading_metrics/README.md

 ## Prerequisites

 **Concept Drift** is a change in the relationship between the input data and the model target.
 It reflects the evolution of the underlying problem statement or process over time.
-Simply put, whatever you are trying to predict – it’s changing.[P(Y|X)]
+Simply put, whatever we are trying to predict – it’s changing.[P(Y|X)]

 **Types of concept drift**
 There are different types of concept drift patterns one can observe in production.
 Let’s dive into those and explore some examples.